Let Me Help You Travel to Buenos Aires

 Buenos Aires Guide Book on Amazon

-I spent an entire year in Argentina (and 5 months many years ago), and the bulk of that was spent in the capital city of Buenos Aires.
-I found that there was a lack of real, solid, up to date information in guide books that I found.
+I have spent a ton of time in Argentina and the bulk of it was spent in the capital city of Buenos Aires.
+I found that there was a lack of real, solid, up-to-date information in the online guidebooks that I found.
 So, I wrote my own.
 I knew that I had a lot of insight to offer, and I really want to share that with you.

-You can purchase my guide book here.
+I have even created a 2nd edition with updates from 2025.
+You can purchase my updated 2025 guidebook here.
 It is available in both Kindle/eBook and paperback formats.

 Buenos Aires Tour Guides